NUMAflex/flipperzero-ufw-deploy/README.md

 ./flipper.sh --help

  Commands:
- --clean-fap \terase all your previous fap --clean-totp \terase all your previous totp plugins --new-fw \tcopy new firmware version from released zip files --copy-sd \tcopy files to sd card
+ --clean-fap   erase all your previous fap --clean-totp  erase all your previous totp plugins --new-fw      copy new firmware version from released zip files --copy-sd     copy files to sd card
- --get-fw \tdownload new firmware version zip files --get-apps \tdownload base and extra apps zip files --uberguidoz \clone UberGuidoZ repository (or update if present) --help \t(this screen)
+ --get-fw      download new firmware version zip files --get-apps    download base and extra apps zip files --uberguidoz  clone UberGuidoZ repository (or update if present) --help (this screen)
  --about
 ```